Skip to main content

 Solar Panels for Home in Connecticut: Overview

-Connecticut has some of the highest residential electricity rates in the country — averaging $0.25–$0.30/kWh, roughly double the national average.
-This single fact makes solar panels more financially attractive here than in states with twice the sunshine but half the electricity cost.
-Even without the federal 30% ITC (which expired December 2025), Connecticut homeowners who install solar offset very expensive grid electricity, resulting in some of the fastest payback periods in the nation.
+Connecticut has some of the highest residential electricity rates in the country, averaging $0.25 to $0.30/kWh.
+That's roughly double the national average.
+This one fact does more for solar economics than any incentive program could.
+Even without the federal 30% ITC (which ended in December 2025), Connecticut homeowners installing solar are offsetting very expensive grid electricity, which produces some of the fastest payback periods in the country.

-The state's policy framework backs this up.
-Full retail-rate net metering through Eversource and United Illuminating (UI), a 15-year property tax exemption, a sales tax exemption on solar equipment, and progressive battery storage programs through ConnectedSolutions all contribute to a strong overall picture.
+The state's policy framework reinforces it.
+Full retail-rate net metering through Eversource and United Illuminating, a 15-year property tax exemption, a sales tax exemption on solar equipment, and the ConnectedSolutions battery program all combine into a strong overall picture.

-Connecticut's landmark Residential Solar Investment Program (RSIP) ran from 2012 to about 2022 and helped install tens of thousands of residential systems.
-The direct rebates from RSIP are gone, but the market infrastructure it built — trained installers, streamlined permitting, utility interconnection procedures — remains in place and makes going solar in Connecticut relatively smooth compared to states without that history.
+Connecticut's old Residential Solar Investment Program ran from 2012 to about 2022 and helped install tens of thousands of residential systems.
+The direct rebates from RSIP are gone, but the market infrastructure it built (trained installers, streamlined permitting, predictable utility interconnection processes) is still in place.
+Going solar in Connecticut is genuinely smoother than in states without that history.

 Connecticut Solar at a Glance